imAnonAmi/Homework_03/README.md

 4. Ensure that no characters from excluded character types are present.
 5. Generate password that is compliant with above conditions.
 6. Write this password to screen, or display via an alert.

+## Results
+Final version achieves all of the above requirements, including guaranteeing compliance by forcing user to stay within defined parameters.
+On top of this, it works repeatedly without refreshing/reloading the browser by resetting array lengths as part of the function.
+This took me a loooooonnnnnngggg time to figure out, but I think it makes for a much more elegant solution than hitting refresh every time.

+--Everything below this was part of my documenting my thought process, and is offered for reference but does not require review--

 ## Hypotheses
 I think that I can use the confirmation of variables to enable/disable properties in an object type that includes all potential character types, and then run a function directed by a for statement (password length), to build the complete password.